patrickfav/bcrypt/README.md

 ### Test Vectors and Reference Implementations

 This implementation is tested against the bcrypt implementation jBcrypt and Bouncy Castle.
 It includes test vectors found in the test cases of bcrypt and [various](https://stackoverflow.com/a/12761326/774398) [places](http://openwall.info/wiki/john/sample-hashes) [on](http://cvsweb.openwall.com/cgi/cvsweb.cgi/Owl/packages/glibc/crypt_blowfish/wrapper.c?rev=HEAD) the web.
+Additionally I [created a reference test suite](https://github.com/patrickfav/bcrypt/wiki/Published-Test-Vectors) for regression tests and to check compatibility with other libraries.

 ### The Modular Crypt Format for bcrypt